clublettreurs/cure-script/config/docs/en/45-first-step-guide-into-self-immersion-technique.md

 ![](../media/image988.webp)

-And I'll link to compound sentences *(Lesson 4)*.
+And I'll link to compound sentences<sup>[[4]](./4-japanese-verb-tenses.md)</sup>.
 I'm going to stop telling you now what I'm linking to, but if you look at the special page that I've made — which I'll [**link**](http://learnjapaneseonline.info/taking-the-plunge-japanese-self-immersion-links-to-all-structure-points/) below — I'll give all the links to the different parts of this story.
 You probably don't need to follow them all up, but if there are any bits that confuse you, you can go to the videos where I've explained those specific points.
 Right.

 So, <code>犬はそれを見て</code> — that's a logical clause in itself: <code>The dog saw that and... 思いました.</code> <code>The dog saw that and thought (or felt).</code> <code>あいつの肉のほうが大きそうだ.</code>